Photo ‘Physiar’ on virtualtourist.com

 - Kentucky Fried Chicken (KFC): Has locations in Athens, Corfu (Kerkyra), Crete, Rhodes, Zakynthos but island locations only open in summer.

-- Pizza Hut: Franchise owner announced on April 16 that all Thessaloniki locations will shut down; some Athens locations may close, dependent on how many employees voluntarily quit or agree to a 30-40 percent pay cut.
+- Pizza Hut: Athens only, with franchise owner shutting down all Thessaloniki locations.
+Some Athens locations may close, depending on how many employees voluntarily quit or agree to a 30-40 percent pay cut.

 - Subway — Summer-only locations; Athens and Thessaloniki closed

 - TGI Friday’s in Athens only

 The economic crisis has forced many shops to close without advance notice, and company websites are rarely updated to reflect this.

 A location you visited or saw listed a few days ago can shut down and be gone in less than a week.
 Keep this in mind if you have a credit or customer loyalty card.
 There may not be a sign on the door to notify customers, and the new owner could gut a location and reopen with no hint of the previous.

 Many island locations only open in summer.

 - American Burger — Glyfada*; Paleo Faliro location shut down, even though it’s still listed on website

 - Colibri Pizza and Burger